p12tic/cppreference-doc/headers/README.md

    values are 1998, 2003, 2011, 2014, 2017 which correspond to the respective
    C++ standards.

+ - CPPREFERENCE_INT_TYPES_ONLY_IN_STD: non-zero value results in integer types such as std::size_t, std::uint16_t and so on being defined only in std namespace.

  - CPPREFERENCE_SIMPLIFY_TYPEDEFS: non-zero value results in simplified typedefs being exposed.
 Usage of various traits is greatly reduced; the typedefs refer to types that would be resolved in most common cases.